ndekwe/Getting-and-Cleaning-Data/README.md

     -Extracts only the measurements on the mean and standard deviation for each measurement.
     -Uses descriptive activity names to name the activities in the data set -Appropriately labels the data set with descriptive variable names.

-    From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
+    -From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject

+## SCRIPT EXECUTION NOTES
 This release has three main files which are:
-       Codebook.md describing the variables, the data, and the work performed to clean up the data run_analysis.R which is the script to generate the downloaded datasets into tidy data and the present README.md file
+       1.Codebook.md describing the variables, the data, and the work performed to clean up the data 2.run_analysis.R which is the script to generate the downloaded datasets into tidy data 3.and the present README.md file

-To have the result of this project, please run the following command on R: source("run_analysis.R"). run_analysis.R should be located in the working directory.
-This scripts downloads the datasets, cleans them and saves the asked output in a file called projectFinalTidyDataSet.txt.
+Since this script does not include commands to download datasets, make sure you download them, unzip them before executing run_analysis.R.

+To have an expected result, please set the working directory as UCI-HAR-Dataset and place run_analysis.R file under it and run the following command: source("run_analysis.R")

+This script first check whether "data.table" and "reshape2" packages are installed.
+If they are not installed, the script will  install them.

+During the first step, the script reads datasets and store them accordingly.
+The way they are stored is explained in the Codebook.md In the second step, the mean and standard deviation for each measurement are calculated.

+In the third step, descriptive activity is used to name the activities in the data set.
+Then labels are added appropriately with descriptive variables.
+Finally, the data set is cleaned and transformed to a tidy data set.

+The final output result is written in projectFinalTidyDataSet.txt file.